 In most parts of the country, the blistering summer heat has passed and fall foliage is starting to peek through.
 It’s a great time to put on your hiking boots and hit the trails.
 Before you head out, here are a few things to keep in mind.
-This is not intended to be an all-inclusive list but just a few pointers to get you started.
+This is not intended to be an all-inclusive list but just a few hiking hints to get you started.

 Proper hydration starts long before you set out.
 Start drinking water hours before you start hiking and continue to drink throughout the day.
 Bring an ample supply or carry a water filtration/treatment system.